citomni/http/README.md

 ## Trademarks

-"CitOmni" and the CitOmni logo are trademarks of Lars Grove Mortensen.
+"CitOmni" and the CitOmni logo are trademarks of **Lars Grove Mortensen**.
+You may make factual references to "CitOmni", but do not modify the marks, create confusingly similar logos,
+or imply sponsorship, endorsement, or affiliation without prior written permission.
+Do not register or use "citomni" (or confusingly similar terms) in company names, domains, social handles, or top-level vendor/package names.
-For permitted uses, see [NOTICE](NOTICE).
+For details, see the project's [NOTICE](NOTICE).

 ---

 ## Author

-Developed by **Lars Grove Mortensen** © 2012-2025 Contributions and pull requests are welcome!
+Developed by **Lars Grove Mortensen** © 2012-present Contributions and pull requests are welcome!

 ---